 Not all application performance can be measured by end-user experience.
 For example, there are automated B2B processes where companies commit to SLAs.
 APM solutions can be used to monitor such SLAs and track root causes for issues in SLA levels.

 This component usually targets the web, application, and messaging servers of businesses.
 It provides real-time information about the J2EE and .NET stacks.
 A robust solution shows a clear path from code execution to the URL rendered, and finally to the user request.

 Analytics / Reporting

 Standardization of application performance data is essential for businesses.
 While raw data from digital assets provides flexibility in reporting, it allows for answering a wide variety of performance questions as they arise.
 However, too much information can make analytics harder.
-Thus, it is vital for APM tools to be able to identify key issues and summarize findings.
+Thus, APM tools need to be able to identify key issues and summarize findings.

 What are its benefits?

-- helps prevent issues before affecting a large number of users by alerting administrators regarding abnormal application behavior.
+- helps prevent issues before they affect a large number of users by alerting administrators regarding abnormal application behavior.

 - reduces Mean Time to Resolution (MTTR) enabling faster issue resolution thanks to root cause analysis capabilities